jeremygrace/udacity-full-stack/p1-movie-trailer/README.md

 * To run this program, open this .py file in IDLE.
 * Click 'Run' on the navigation bar and then 'Run Module'.
-* Then, the program should generate a HTML file (i.e. _fresh_tomatoes.html_, seen above) where you can view the movies and watch each movie trailer.
+* Then, the program should generate a HTML file (i.e. _serendipityX_media.html_, seen above) where you can view the movies and watch each movie trailer.

 __Terminal__